Why Sweden ditched its negative rate experiment

 Central bankers are closely monitoring how Sweden fares in its move to zero rates as the outlook for growth and inflation both there and in the rest of the world remains uncertain.

 “We look forward to a day when we can get out of negative rates,” says Philip Lane, chief economist of the ECB.
 “At some point, the comparison of benefits and costs is going to change . . .
-It is a lot easier to make that decision when inflation is closer to 2 per cent, as in Sweden, than when it is still too far away, as it is here [in the eurozone].”
+It is a lot easier to make that decision when inflation is closer to 2 per cent, as in Sweden, than when it is still too far away, as it is here [in the euro zone].” – Copyright The Financial Times Limited 2020